formalatist/Perlin/README.md

 This project was created because i needed a good Perlin noise class for art creation and since the algorithm is simple enough i decided to implement it myself.

 ## Screenshots
+# Using 2d noise to create a "world map"
 ![](/images/WorldMap-image.png?raw=true "2D world map created using noise with multiple octaves.")

+Code for creating the above 2d map:
 ```C#
 Bitmap bitmap = new Bitmap(size, size);
 var perlin = new Perlin();